My vegetarian poutine recipe swaps out the beef gravy for a delicious mushroom gravy full of umami flavor.

 - 1 pound cremini mushrooms, cleaned and thinly sliced (also known as baby bellas)

-- 1 TB canola oil
+- 1 TB olive oil

 - 3 TB unsalted butter